mahoney1/test/extend_multi_org_3_orgs-amended.md

         composer card create -p /tmp/composer/org3/byfn-network-org3.json -u mike -n trade-network -c mike/admin-pub.pem -k mike/admin-priv.pem composer card import -f mike@trade-network.card

-2. Now `ping` the business network - please be patient, as this creates/deployes 2 'chaincode' containers (being the first contact, in Org 3, implicitly via instantiation)
+2. Now `ping` the business network - this may take a little time, so please be patient, as this creates/deploys 2 'chaincode' containers on Org 3's peers (this being the first contact in Org 3, implicitly via ping)

         composer network ping -c mike@trade-network

+You should get confirmation of the business network version and the Org 3 admin participant in the listing.

 3. Verify you can see some business network artifacts